mjfos2r/ltu-ncov/docs/src/reference/customizing-analysis.rst

    <!-- TODO: can someone please check this section for me? the existing docs were unclear to me -->

-To specify this on a per-build basis, add a block like the following to your ``my_profiles/<name>/builds.yaml`` file:
+To specify this on a per-build basis, add a block like the following to your workflow config file:

 .. code:: yaml